 Year 10 is the first year that students choose subjects for the internationally recognised South Australian Certificate of Education (SACE).
 When selecting subjects it is important to consider the following: the courses at university or TAFE that you are interested in; the subjects you like and are good at; your personal interests.

 For students to gain their SACE, they will need a minimum of 200 credits and complete the following compulsory subjects with a 'C-' grade or better:

-Exploring Identities and Futures (10 credits - Year 10) Mathematics (10 credits - Year 11)
+- Exploring Identities and Futures (10 credits Year 10) - · English (20 credits Year 11) - · Mathematics (10 credits Year 11) - · Activating Identities and Futures (10 credits Year 11)